 Stainless Steel 316 Chemical CompositionThe chemical composition of 316 stainless steel includes:

-Austenitic 304 Stainless SteelRegarded as the most common austenitic stainless steel in existence, 304 displays a nickel and chromium content that provides good corrosion resistance.
+Austenitic 304 Stainless SteelRegarded as the most common austenitic stainless steel, 304 displays a nickel and chromium content that provides good corrosion resistance.
 Stainless steel 304 is also easy to sanitize, making it ideal for a wide range of applications within the food production industry.
-Due to its minimum of 18% chromium and 8% nickel, type 304 stainless steel is often referred to as 18-8 stainless steel is available in a variety of forms and can be easily formed and fabricated.
+Due to its minimum of 18% chromium and 8% nickel, type 304 stainless steel is often referred to as 18-8 stainless steel.
+It is available in various forms and can be easily formed and fabricated.

 Stainless Steel 304 Advantages: